Archibald Simpson: Architectural style

 The boldest and most refined architecture of Simpson is in the Grecian style, in its classic purity of detail and proportion, although he was equally at ease in adopting Gothic, Italian Renaissance, Tudor and Hanseatic architectural styles to meet the preference of his clients or the nature of the site.
 Clients frequently placed him in open competition with John Smith, though they greatly respected one another's work and ambition to achieve civic unity in the new streets that were then under construction.
 The result was a fine granite street architecture that was to influence the quality of development for a further century.

 Death and legacy

 Simpson died, aged 56, at his house at 1 East Craibstone Street, Aberdeen on 23 March 1847, having returned ill from a business trip to Derby.

 He is buried in the graveyard of the Kirk of St Nicholas on Union Street.
 The grave lies to the south of the church.
 The Aberdeen Civic Society erected a granite memorial to him in the gardens of Bon Accord Square, as part of the European Architectural Heritage Year in 1975.

-The city has a Wetherspoons pub located on the corner connecting Union Street to King Street to honour his memory.
+The city has a Wetherspoons pub located on the corner connecting Union Street to King Street named in his memory.